neurips26/UnifiedUnl/README.md

   <img src="outputs/figures/fig2_contradiction_page-0001.jpg" width="500">
 </p>

-**No consistent best method exists under individual metrics.** Gradient Ascent ranks #1 by MIA but #4 by AD.
+**No method is consistently ranked best across all metrics.** Gradient Ascent ranks #1 by MIA but #4 by AD.
 Random Labels ranks #1 by four metrics but #3 by MIA.
 A researcher choosing a different metric would reach a different conclusion about which method to deploy.

 | Method | FA↓ | RA↑ | MIA↓ | AD↓ | JS↓ | UQS↑ |
 |--------|-----|-----|------|------|-----|------|